vector-engineering/covidcg/workflow_rsv_custom_ingest/README.md

    > cp -r test-data/data_custom ../
    ```

 2. Review the configuration settings in [config/config_rsv_custom.yaml](../config/config_rsv_custom.yaml).
-In particular, for this test you may want to change `snp_count_threshold` to `0` (so that rsvg does not remove any low-frequency SNVs since the test dataset is very small).
+In particular, for this test you may want to change `mutation_count_threshold` to `0` (so that rsvg does not remove any low-frequency mutations since the test dataset is very small).

 3. Run the workflow in `workflow_custom_ingest` to clean up the metadata.